github2015david/Fast-tokenizers/README.md

 ### 1. Application Overview
 GpuTokenize.py
   * Python and Pycuda application
-  * uses Pycuda to tokenize a stream of text into tokens.
+  * uses Pycuda to split a stream of text into tokens.

 Onescan.py
   * Python application
-  * implements the PTB rules to tokenize a large string during one scan.
+  * implements the PTB rules to split a large string during one scan.

 runtok.py
   * Python and Pycuda application